-I have travelled a lot and have therefore visited many such places.
-Each and every time I’ve ended up feeling enriched with new experiences and my newly acquired knowledge.
-So many times I have come across things that were either completely unknown to me or perhaps I may have had some very vague idea, but without the real understanding.
+I have travelled a lot and have visited many such places.
+Each and every time, I’ve ended up feeling enriched with new experiences and my newly acquired knowledge.
+So many times I’ve come across things that were either completely unknown to me or perhaps I may have had some very vague idea, but without the real understanding.

-I am going to dedicate this particular post to some of the places that I have been lucky enough to visit in the past.
+I am going to dedicate this post to some of the places that I’ve been lucky enough to visit in the past.
 They are places that I vividly remember either because of their amazing natural beauty or because the complete experience was so good, that it became unforgettable.

-Starting with Colombia I would highlight:
+Starting with Colombia, I would highlight:

 From my stay in Ecuador, I would highlight: